NativeScript/docs-v7/docs/best-practices/startup-times.md

 What V8 lets you do, however, is provide a so-called heap snapshot, or a previously prepared JavaScript context.
 In other words, instead of NativeScript fetching, parsing, and executing scripts on every startup, the NativeScript Android runtime can instead look for a previously prepared binary file that is the result of those tasks, and just use that instead—greatly reducing the amount of time it takes for your app to get up and running.

-In NativeScript we’re integrated this process directly within our webpack build process; therefore, running a build with V8 heap snapshots enabled is as simple as adding a `--snapshot` flag to the previous step.
+In NativeScript we’re integrated this process directly within our webpack build process; therefore, running a build with V8 heap snapshots enabled is as simple as adding a `--env.snapshot` flag to the previous step.

 ```
-npm run start-android-bundle --uglify --snapshot
+tns run android --bundle --env.uglify --env.snapshot
 ```

 There are two important things to note:

 1) Because heap snapshots are a feature of V8, you can only use this feature as part of your NativeScript Android builds.
 A similar feature is not available for NativeScript iOS builds.
 2) Under the hood, the NativeScript snapshot generator uses a V8 tool called `mksnapshot`.
-The `mksnapshot` tool only supports macOS and Linux, and therefore at the moment you are unable to use the `--snapshot` flag as part of your builds on Windows.
-On Windows-based development machine the NativeScript CLI ignores the `--snapshot` flag.
+The `mksnapshot` tool only supports macOS and Linux, and therefore at the moment you are unable to use the `--env.snapshot` flag as part of your builds on Windows.
+On Windows-based development machine the NativeScript CLI ignores the `--env.snapshot` flag.

 Because heap snapshots completely avoid the need to parse and execute the vast majority of your JavaScript on startup, they tend to speed up the startup times of NativeScript apps substantially.
 Here’s how the NativeScript Groceries app starts up on Android with heap snapshots enabled.